 To check your campaign quality score on LinkedIn, go to your Campaign Manager.
 Then, select the account in which you want to zoom in on your campaigns, if you have more than one.
 Obviously, if you only have one, just click on it so you can see all your existing campaigns.

 Next, select the campaign that you wish to see the data for.
-This is how a selected campaign should look like:

-Next, in the upper right corner, select your preferred time range.
+Then, in the upper right corner, select your preferred time range.
 You can either click on All time to see the quality score of this campaign during its full historical activity, or adjust it as you like.

 One you’ve adjusted your time range, click on Export, the button just above it.